IBM wants to be easier to work with channel partners

 Tech giant IBM is looking to make itself more essential to its channel partners and easier to work with after overhauling its channel program, according to global channel chief Kate Woolley.

-Speaking to CRN, Australian-born Woolley said IBM had a renewed mandate to drive growth and introduced changes to its partner portal and deal registration processes,and around how it provides training and gives partners the onboarding experience later on.
+Speaking to CRN, Australian-born Woolley said IBM had a renewed mandate to drive growth and introduced changes to its partner portal and deal registration processes, and will have more changes around how the company provides training and certifications, and how it would give partners the onboarding experience they need.

 “We need to create a much better single frictionless end-to-end digital experience for our partners, and we’ve already taken mini-steps along that journey,” Woolley said.